Summand-injectivity of interval covers and monotonicity of interval resolution global dimensions: Introduction

 \section{Introduction}

 Topological data analysis is a rapidly growing field applying the ideas of algebraic topology for data analysis.
-One of its main tools is persistent homology \cite{frosini1999size,landi1997new,robins1999towards,carlsson2005computing}, which can compactly summarize the birth and death parameters of topological features (e.g.\ connected components, rings, cavities, and so on) of data via the persistence diagram.
+One of its main tools is persistent homology \cite{frosini1999size,landi1997new,robins1999towards,carlsson2005computing}, which can compactly summarize the birth and death parameters (persistence intervals) of topological features (e.g.\ connected components, rings, cavities, and so on) of data via the persistence diagram.
 This allows us to analyze hidden structures in data.
 For example, in the field of material science, the analysis unveiled a hierarchical ring structure in silica glass \cite{hiraoka2016hierarchical}.
 There are a lot of other applications, including in the field of evolutionary biology \cite{evolution}, cosmic web \cite{sousbie1_2011persistent,sousbie2_2011persistent}, and so on \cite{mcguirl2020topological,Jaquette_2020,aktas2019persistence,belchi2018lung}.
 Interested readers may refer to \cite{carlsson_vejdemo-johansson_2021,rabadan_blumberg_2019} for more details.

 Algebraically, one part of the persistent homology analysis can be formalized by using the so-called one-parameter persistence modules, which are just (``pointwise'') finite dimensional modules over the incidence algebra of a totally ordered set.
-In this point of view, one-parameter persistence modules are guaranteed to decompose into the \emph{interval modules} \cite{botnan2020decomposition}, which provides a multiset of intervals that is encoded by the persistence diagram.
+In this point of view, one-parameter persistence modules are guaranteed to decompose into the \emph{interval modules} \cite{botnan2020decomposition}, which provides a multiset of intervals, called the persistence diagram.